cosmos/governance/state_of_cosmos_governance_2021.md

 - 5 RFCs have been merged to the repo with an active pull request for adding one more

-### Discussion

-- Tendermint has an [ADR process](https://github.com/tendermint/tendermint/tree/master/docs/architecture) as well.
-Documentation around the relationship between the Tendermint ADR and the RFC processes could be valuable.

 ## Interchain Standards (ICS)